PavanPraneeth7/Bharat_internship-Weather_Website/README.md

 This is a simple weather application that displays the current weather conditions of a city using data fetched from the OpenWeatherMap API.
 The application features dynamic CSS animations to reflect the current weather conditions visually.

+## Preview

+  - Click here to preview the website

 ## Features

 - Allows users to search for weather information of any city.